 Milkshake Logo Ideas:

 This top view of a milkshake oozes with love and comfort while remaining subtle and elegant — ideal for a more refined, artisanal milkshake business.
-The caramel and deep chocolate color palette hint at rich flavors, and the delicate Quando typeface balances the thick lines of the icon.
+The caramel and deep purple color palette hint at rich flavors, and the delicate Quando typeface balances the thick lines of the icon.

 The scoop of ice cream and circular ring around this milkshake glass give the icon a cosmic feel, suggesting that your flavors are out of this world.
 The pink and brown color palette is deep and saturated, adding energy to the logo.
-The characters of the Candal font have a friendly roundness.
+The characters of the Candal typeface have a friendly roundness.

 Purple is a lively color and firm favorite for many children, making it an excellent choice for a milkshake logo.
 The pink heart icon will also resonate with younger patrons.
 The typeface, Luckiest Guy, adds a fun touch by mixing upper and lowercase letters that vary slightly in height.